News

 Essentially industry-facing, hÅb advises and supports artists and freelancers in our sector where we can — signposting help and opportunities below.

-Social Experiment is our semi-regular evening gathering for Live Art and contemporary performance, next at Contact on Thursday 27 November 2025 (dates in 2026 to be announced) — the Call for Proposals is open on a rolling basis, closing fifteen days before each event.
+Social Experiment is our semi-regular evening gathering for Live Art and contemporary performance, next at Contact on Thursday 27 November 2025 — followed by Thursdays 19 February (a Queer Contact Edition), 9 April, and 11 June 2026 — the Call for Proposals is open on a rolling basis, closing seventeen days before each event.

 • Join hÅb’s artist mailing list, the Emergencymcr Google Group.